-11.1 It is clear that the appellant relies substantially on the presumption of a lack of a 5 years housing land supply.
-The applicant has completely disregarded the need for protecting this valuable green wedge, in the setting of the Cotswolds AONB.
+11.1 It is clear that the applicant still relies substantially on the presumption of a lack of a 5 years housing land supply.
+The applicant has completely disregarded the need for protecting this valuable green wedge, within the setting of the Cotswolds AONB.
 There would be serious impact on views into the AONB and from the AONB.
 It would be an intrusive major development out of keeping with the surrounding natural environment.
 This would be the case regardless of the specific designs and layout of the proposed mass of 150 units.
 The size of this proposed housing scheme is out of proportion to the needs of the village.

-11.2 The application is contrary to the Local Plan policies GE5, HN10, NE5, NE6, NE8, NE10 and TR1; the NPPF paragraphs 8,9, 109, 115, 116, 123, 132 and 137; and the Cotswolds AONB Management Plan and its Position Statement on the setting of the AONB.
+11.2 The application is contrary to the current and emerging Local Plan policies, the NPPF, and the Cotswolds AONB Management Plan and its Position Statement on the setting of the AONB.